Singapore to ban sugary drink ads in fight against diabetes

 Singapore is also considering taxes on sugary drink makers and importers, and even a total ban on the sale of some beverages, the ministry said.

+“We foresee minimal impact on our portfolio from this announcement,” he added.

+Singapore’s health ministry said it would consult consumers, drink makers and the advertising industry in coming months over the measures without giving a timeline for implementation.

-Wealthy Singapore has one of the highest rates of diabetes in the world, partly caused by its fast-ageing population and a culture of eating out at inexpensive hawker centres.
+Wealthy Singapore has one of the highest rates of diabetes in the world, partly caused by its fast-ageing population and a culture of eating out at inexpensive hawker centers.

 Reporting by John Geddie; Editing by Darren Schuettler